wrdowney/custom-os/README.md

 The project is currently at the Bare Bones stage, it only outputs Hello, World! to the terminal.

 TO-DO:
-- Calling Global Constructors
+- Physical memory manager
-- Meaty Skeleton
+- 32-bit paging
-- Going further
+- GDT
-- RMHC Compliant Makefile
+- IDT